-- 1. All multi-use containers and utensils are thoroughly cleaned after each use and all equipment is thoroughly cleaned at least once each day used unless FDA and the Regulatory Agency have reviewed and accepted information supporting the cleaning of multi-use containers and utensils at frequencies extending beyond one (1) day or seventy-two (72) hours in the case of storage tanks.
-Supporting information shall be submitted to and approved by the Regulatory Agency in consultation with FDA prior to initiating the qualification period if required.
-Finished product produced during an extended run must meet all applicable requirements of Section 7.
+1. All multi-use containers and utensils are thoroughly cleaned after each use and all equipment is thoroughly cleaned at least once each day used, unless the Regulatory Agency has reviewed and accepted information, in consultation with FDA, supporting the cleaning of multi-use containers and utensils at frequencies extending beyond one (1) day or seventy-two (72) hours in the case of storage tanks, or 44 hours in the case of evaporators, which are continuously operated.
+Supporting information shall be submitted to and approved by the Regulatory Agency prior to initiating the qualification period if required.
+Finished product produced during an extended run must meet all applicable requirements of Section 7 of this Ordinance.
 Any significant equipment or processing changes shall be communicated to the Regulatory Agency.
-The supporting information may include but is not limited to: - a.
-Statement of proposal, including desired cleaning frequency; - b.
-Product and equipment description; - c.
-Intended use and consumers; - d.
-Distribution and storage temperatures of product; - e.
-Diagram of process of interest; - f.
-Process parameters, including temperature and times; - g.
-Hazard evaluation and safety assessment;

-- h.
-Review of equipment for sanitary design; and - i.
+The supporting information may include but is not limited to:

+- a.
+Statement of proposal, including desired cleaning frequency.

+- b.
+Product and equipment description.

+- c.
+Intended use and consumers.

+d.
+Distribution and storage temperatures of product.

+- e.
+Diagram of process of interest. - f.
+Process parameters, including temperature and times. - g.
+Hazard evaluation and safety assessment. - h.
+Review of equipment for sanitary design.

+i.
 When indicated by a hazard evaluation and safety assessment, a plan for initial qualification shall be developed to address identified critical process parameters.

 Otherwise, storage tanks shall be cleaned when emptied and shall be emptied at least every seventy-two (72) hours.
 Records must be available to verify that milk storage in these tanks does not exceed seventy-two (72) hours.
 These records shall be available for at least the previous three (3) months or from the time of the last regulatory inspection, whichever is longer.
 In the case of pasteurized storage tanks, which are mechanically cleaned at intervals of less than seventy-two (72) hours, the mechanical cleaning records required under Item 2.b. of this Section shall be considered adequate.
-Storage tanks, which are used to store raw milk or heat-treated milk products longer than twenty-four (24) hours and silo tanks used for the storage of raw milk or heat-treated milk products shall be equipped with a seven (7) day temperature recording device complying with the specifications of Appendix H.
+Storage tanks, which are used to store raw milk or milk products or heat-treated milk products longer than twenty-four (24) hours and silo tanks used for the storage of raw milk or milk products or heat-treated milk products shall be equipped with a seven (7) day temperature recording device complying with the specifications of Appendix H. Otherwise provided, evaporators shall be cleaned at the end of a continuous operation, not to exceed forty-four (44) hours, and records must be available to verify that the operation time does not exceed forty-four (44) hours.